WojciechMatuszewski/programming-notes/web/css/every-layout.md

   If the container is bigger than the breakpoint, th `flex-basis` will be ignored.
 If it's smaller, then it will be a big positive number;

+  **You can use this technique to implement "fluid toggles"** [as presented here](https://ishadeed.com/article/conditional-border-radius/).

 - One can "count" elements via the `:nth-last-child` selectors.

   - Quite amazing.